Students on taught programmes must retake all failed modules.

 |MPhil/PhD Thesis resubmission||£280|

-Students with accepted extenuating circumstances are offered deferred assessments without penalty.
-Students will be referred for late summer resits at the examination board.
+Students with accepted extenuating circumstances are offered deferred assessments without penalty to late summer.

 If a student has continuing extenuating circumstances they must provide further medical evidence no later than seven days after the deadline or the exam to cover the late summer period.
 If further evidence is not provided the student will be noted absent without accepted mitigation.